 Bio-Path Holdings, Inc. ("Bio-Path" or the "Company") is a development stage company founded with technology from The University of Texas, M. D. Anderson Cancer Center ("M. D. Anderson") dedicated to developing novel cancer drugs under an exclusive license arrangement.
 The Company has drug delivery platform technology with composition of matter intellectual property that enables systemic delivery of antisense, small interfering RNA ("siRNA") and small molecules for treatment of cancer.
-In addition to its existing technology under license, the Company has a blanket disclosure agreement with M. D. Anderson, which in addition to a close working relationship with key members of the University's staff, is expected to provide Bio-Path with a strong pipeline of promising drug candidates on a continuing basis.
-Bio-Path expects the program with MD Anderson, with additional funding, to enable the Company to broaden its technology to include cancer drugs other than antisense and siRNA.
+Bio-Path recently licensed new liposome tumor targeting technology, which has the potential to be applied to augment the Company's current delivery technology to improve further the effectiveness of its antisense and siRNA drugs under development as well as future liposome-based delivery technology drugs in the future.
+In addition to its existing technology under license, the Company expects to have a close working relationship with key members of the M. D. Anderson's staff, which should provide Bio-Path with a strong pipeline of promising drug candidates in the future.
+Bio-Path expects the program with M. D. Anderson to enable the Company to broaden its technology to include cancer drugs other than antisense and siRNA.

 Bio-Path believes that its core technology, if successful, will enable it to be at the center of emerging genetic and molecular target-based therapeutics that require systemic delivery of DNA and RNA-like material.
-In total, the Company expects that with additional funding it will be able to have up to six (6) drug candidates under license at various stages of development.
-The Company's two lead drug candidates potentially treat a large segment of cancer patients.
-The Company's primary lead drug candidate, which is expected to enter a Phase I clinical trial in the second quarter 2009, will treat patients in the trial with chronic myelogenous leukemia, acute myeloid leukemia, acute lymphoblastic leukemia and myelodysplastic syndrome.
-There is also pre-clinical evidence that this drug can be used to treat late-stage breast cancer patients and other forms of cancer.
-A second lead drug candidate is expected to be tested initially in patients with follicular lymphoma, and if successful, could potentially be used in treating up to forty percent (40%) of cancer tumors.
-These two drug candidates will be ready to commence clinical trials after receiving investigational new drug ("IND") status from the FDA.
-The Company has filed an IND application for its lead drug candidate and expects to be granted an IND for this drug product in the second quarter of 2009.
+The Company's two lead drug candidates treat acute myeloid leukemia, chronic myelogenous leukemia, acute lymphoblastic leukemia and follicular lymphoma, and if successful, could potentially be used in treating many other indications of cancer.
+These two lead drug candidates will be ready for clinical trials after receiving an investigational new drug ("IND") status from the FDA.
+The Company has filed an IND application for its lead drug candidate liposomal Grb-2 (BP-100-1.01) and received notice from the FDA subsequent to December 31, 2009 that the IND has been allowed for commencement of a Phase I clinical trial of this drug.

-The Company was founded in May of 2007 as Bio-Path, Inc., a Utah corporation.
-In February of 2008, Bio-Path, Inc. completed a reverse merger with Ogden Golf Co.
-Corporation, a public company traded over the counter that had no current operations at the time of the reverse merger.
-The name of Ogden Golf was changed to Bio-Path Holdings, Inc. and the directors and officers of Bio-Path, Inc. became the directors and officers of Bio-Path Holdings, Inc. Bio-Path became a publicly traded company (symbol BPTH) as a result of this merger.
+The Company was founded in May of 2007 as a Utah corporation.
+In February of 2008, Bio-Path completed a reverse merger with Ogden Golf Co.
+Corporation, a public company traded over the counter that had no current operations.
+The name of Ogden Golf was changed to Bio-Path Holdings, Inc. and the directors and officers of Bio-Path, Inc. became the directors and officers of Bio-Path Holdings, Inc. Bio-Path has become a publicly traded company (symbol OTCBB: BPTH) as a result of this merger.
+The Company's operations to date have been limited to organizing and staffing the Company, acquiring, developing and securing its technology and undertaking product development for a limited number of product candidates including readying its lead drug product candidate BP-100-1.01 for a Phase I clinical trial.